-Learn how to make a linocut card with one of our Collectivists, member of Edinburgh Printmakers, Masha Tiplady (Masha and the prints).
+Learn how to make a linocut print with one of our Collectivists, member of Edinburgh Printmakers, Masha Tiplady (Masha and the Prints).
 In this workshop you will design, carve and print your own, single colour linocut piece – either as a card or art print for framing.
-Masha will teach you some basic techniques and by the end of the evening you will have enough knowledge to start printing independently at home, as well as a lovely hand printed card!
+Masha will teach you some basic techniques and by the end of the evening you will have enough knowledge to start printing independently at home, as well as a lovely handmade print!

 How did linoleum printing come about?